anoff/teamview/readme.md

 For active development run the userscript build and server in development mode:

+First create a `.env` filed based on the template.

 ```sh
 npm run dev # starts and autoreleads server on localhost:3000
 # second session